 A greener kitchen is a package-free kitchen.
 Check out some of these inspiring images to get excited about bulk!

 Eschew buying items wrapped in plastic packaging and instead find shops and vendors that sell food in bulk.
 Bring your own bags and containers from home and fill them in the store.
 Invest in lovely storage containers like Weck jars, Le Parfait containers and Bell jars or just recycle your used glass and metal containers to store food items like beans, nuts and grains.

 Farmers markets and street markets are the best places to get food without packaging.
-Health food shops often have a good selection of bulk items like nuts and beans, our favorite in Amsterdam is Delicious Food.
+Health food shops often have a good selection of bulk items like nuts and beans.

 Bring your Own Bags